 The safety, well-being, and experiences of LGBTQ youth (e.g., lesbian, gay, bisexual, transgender, queer/questioning) are important.
 We know many LGBTQ youth, youth perceived to be LGBTQ, and youth with LGBTQ family members do not feel safe at school.
 At the CBE, we are committed to creating safe and caring communities for everyone, including our LGBTQ youth.

-If you have specific questions/concerns about the provincial guidelines, please contact Alberta Education directly.
-If you have questions about how these will impact your school and your child please refer to our parent FAQ.
+If you have questions, please refer to our parent FAQ.
 If you have follow up questions, they are best directed to your school principal.

 The Board’s Mission emphasizes the obligation and responsibility of each one of us to create the conditions for each young person to thrive, including gender and sexual minority youth.
-Additionally, in June 2012, the Board of Trustees approved a reasonable interpretation of diversity to mean, the full range of uniqueness within humanity.
-This reinforces the CBE’s commitment to support LGBTQ youth, staff and families and those perceived to be LGBTQ (lesbian, gay, bisexual, transgender and questioning) in safe and caring learning environments.
+Additionally, in March, 2018, the Board of Trustees approved an update to our Mission that replaced the words “his and her” with “their” to reflect more inclusive language and practice.

 Note | The LGBTQ acronym is not all-encompassing but is used here to represent the full range of gender and sexual minorities.
 We recognize that language is ever evolving.